chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 # Best Practices for Security and Efficiency

-This document outlines the key best practices implemented in this project to ensure the application is secure, efficient, and maintainable.
-These principles are foundational to the application's architecture.
+This document outlines best practices implemented in the ClassLink Integration Demonstrator to ensure security, performance, and maintainability.
+These principles support the application’s architecture and operation in a production-ready environment.

 ---

 ## I. Security Best Practices

-### 1. Never Hardcode Secrets
+### 1. Secrets Management via AWS Secrets Manager

-**Practice:** All sensitive credentials, such as API tokens and secrets, are stored in **AWS Secrets Manager** and are explicitly excluded from the source code repository via the `.gitignore` file.

-**Benefit:** This is the most critical security practice.
-It prevents secret keys from being exposed in your GitHub repository, where they could be discovered and misused.
-The Lambda function's IAM role grants it secure, temporary permission to retrieve these secrets at runtime.
+**Practice:** All sensitive credentials (e.g., API tokens, OIDC client secrets) are retrieved at runtime from **AWS Secrets Manager**.
+Secrets are never hardcoded or committed to version control.

+**Benefit:** Prevents accidental exposure of sensitive credentials and allows secure rotation of secrets without modifying application code.

+---

-### 2. Principle of Least Privilege
+### 2. Principle of Least Privilege (PoLP)

-**Practice:** Each AWS Lambda function is assigned an IAM execution role with the minimum permissions necessary for it to function.
-For example:
+**Practice:** Each AWS Lambda function is assigned an IAM execution role with only the permissions required to perform its intended function.

+Examples:
-* The `classlink-data-ingestion` function is granted write access to DynamoDB and read access to Secrets Manager, but nothing more.
+- The `classlink-data-ingestion` function has write access to DynamoDB and read access to Secrets Manager.
-* The `get-user-specific-data` function is only granted read-only access to DynamoDB.
+- The `get-user-data` function has read-only access to DynamoDB.

-**Benefit:** If a function were ever to be compromised, this principle limits the potential damage.
-The compromised function could not access or modify other unrelated AWS resources.

-### 3. Secure API Gateway with JWT Authorizer

-**Practice:** The data-serving API endpoint is protected by an **API Gateway JWT Authorizer**.
-This authorizer is configured to trust our AWS Cognito User Pool.

-**Benefit:** This ensures that only authenticated users with a valid, unexpired ID Token from a successful login can access the backend data API.
-Any unauthenticated requests are rejected at the gateway level before they can even reach our Lambda function, providing a robust and standard layer of security.
+**Benefit:** Minimizes the blast radius of a potential compromise by limiting access to only what is explicitly required.

+---

+### 3. Secured OAuth2 Authorization Flow

+**Practice:** ClassLink's OAuth2 and OIDC login flow is used for user authentication.
+After login, a one-time authorization code is exchanged securely for an access token using backend logic.

+**Benefit:** Authentication occurs through ClassLink's secure LaunchPad system.
+No sensitive tokens are exposed on the client side, and the server verifies access through a backend-only token exchange.

+---

-### 4. Separation of Concerns
+### 4. Backend-Only Data Access

-**Practice:** The application is architecturally separated into a distinct backend (AWS services) and frontend (React SPA).
-The frontend never communicates directly with the database.

-**Benefit:** This prevents any direct exposure of the database to the public internet.
-All data access must go through the controlled, secure API Gateway endpoint, which provides a single point of entry that can be monitored and secured.
+**Practice:** The frontend does not connect directly to DynamoDB or any data source.
+All data is accessed via a secure AWS Lambda endpoint behind API Gateway.

+**Benefit:** Eliminates the risk of direct database exposure.
+Ensures all data requests are controlled, validated, and logged.

+---

-### 5. Use of Environment Variables on the Frontend
+### 5. Environment-Specific Frontend Configuration

-**Practice:** The frontend React application uses a `.env` file to store its configuration, such as the backend API URL.
-This file is included in `.gitignore`.
+**Practice:** The frontend uses Vite `.env` files (e.g., `.env.local`) to store API URLs and other configuration variables.
+These files are excluded from source control via `.gitignore`.

-**Benefit:** This prevents environment-specific details from being hardcoded into the application, making it easy to point the frontend to different backend environments without changing the source code.
+**Benefit:** Allows secure and flexible environment configuration across development, staging, and production environments without code changes.

 ---